Combinatorial views on persistent characters in phylogenetics: Results

 However, while this example shows that the first phase of the Fitch algorithm might miss some most parsimonious extensions for $f$ on $T$ even if $f$ is binary, we will now show that -- if $f$ is persistent -- the first phase of the Fitch algorithm always suffices to reconstruct a minimal persistent extension.
 In particular, it cannot happen that we miss all minimal persistent extensions when using the first phase of the Fitch algorithm.
 Moreover, if a minimal persistent extension exists, it is unique.
 So compared to the fact that there might be many most parsimonious extensions -- some of which cannot even be found by the first phase of the Fitch algorithm -- the following proposition is remarkable.

 \begin{proposition} Let $f$ be persistent on $T$.
 Then, $f$ has a unique minimal persistent extension on $T$. \end{proposition}

-\begin{proof} By Lemma \ref{MPboundsPersistence}, part 2, we need to distinguish three cases. \begin{enumerate} \item If $l(f,T)=0$, we know that $f=0,\ldots,0$ or $f=1,\ldots,1$.
+\begin{proof} By Lemma \ref{MPboundsPersistence}, Part 2, we need to distinguish three cases. \begin{enumerate} \item If $l(f,T)=0$, we know that $f=0,\ldots,0$ or $f=1,\ldots,1$.
 In the first case, assigning state 0 to all nodes of $T$ leads to an extension that requires no changes.
 This must be minimal, and it is also persistent.
 As there is no other extension requiring no changes, this assignment is also unique.
 On the other hand, if $f=1,\ldots,1$, assigning state 1 to all nodes of $T$ -- except for $\rho'$, which by definition must be assigned 0 -- will lead to an extension with one $0 \rightarrow 1$ change on the root edge but no changes otherwise.
 Note that as $f$ employs 1 as a state, there must be a $0 \rightarrow 1$ change somewhere in $T$, which is why one change is already best possible.
-Moreover, as there is no other extension requiring only one change, this assignment is unique. \item If $l(f,T)=1$, we know that there is a unique most parsimonious extension of $f$ on $T$, as $f$ corresponds to an edge of $T$ and thus requires a change there.
+Moreover, as there is no other extension requiring only one change, this assignment is unique. \item If $l(f,T)=1$, we can conclude that there is a unique most parsimonious extension of $f$ on $T$.
+To see this, note that $l(f,T)=1$ implies that $f$ requires a change on precisely one edge of $T$.
 In particular, this edge subdivides $T$ into two subtrees, one of which only contains leaves in state 0, whereas the other one contains only leaves in state 1.
 If we assign the respective state to all inner nodes, too, we end up with one subtree with only nodes in state 0 and the other subtree with only nodes in state 1.
 This gives us the unique most parsimonious extension in this case.
 We now have to show that it is also persistent.

 Note that as $l(f,T)=1$, $f$ cannot be constant, so we know that $f$ employs state 1 and thus at least one change is necessary.
 So if the change on the inner edge corresponding to $f$ is a $0 \rightarrow 1$ change, we are done -- our extension is persistent with $l_p(f,T)=1$.
 If, on the other hand, the change is a $1 \rightarrow 0$ change, we need to add a $0 \rightarrow 1$ change to the root edge in order to make the extension persistent, which leads to $l_p(f,T)=2$.
 Note that there is no other edge where we could add this change, as any other choice would require additional changes, which are not permitted.
 So in any case, the extension we found is persistent, minimal and unique.